There Are Big Differences Between Weak and Strong Training Assessments

 The Training Assessment Results

 In others words, the training assessment lacked context.
-And context matters.
+And when it comes to change, context matters.

 How Strong L&D Functions Handle Training Assessments

 Effective learning and development functions do not waste time comparing various training options.
-They focus on identifying the critical few behavior-based skills, knowledge, and attitudes by person and by group that matter most to:
+They use skill assessment centers and leadership simulation assessments that focus on identifying the critical few behavior-based skills, knowledge, and attitudes by person, level, role, group that matter most to:

 In other words, strong L&D functions ensure high levels of training relevance across the organization.
 Relevant enough that each and every training initiative is supported by management because it helps the target audience achieve important company priorities.